NOAA-PSL/stochastic_physics/docs/source/namelist_options.rst

    "SPPT_SFCLIMIT", ".T.=tapers the SPPT perturbations to zero at model’s lowest level (helps reduce model crashes)" "SPPTINT", "Optional, interval in seconds to update random pattern.
 Perturbations still get applied every time-step" "USE_ZMTNBLCK", ".T.=do not apply perturbations below the dividing streamline that is diagnosed by the gravity wave drag, mountain blocking scheme"
+   "PERT_MP", ".T.=apply SPPT perturbations to all microphysics specis.
+If .F. the SPPT is only applied to u,v,t,qv" "PERT_RADTEND", ".T.=apply SPPT perturbations to cloudy sky radiation tendencies.
+If .F. then do not perturb any radiative tendencies"
+   "PERT_CLDS", ".T.=apply SPPT perturbations to fraction (only works for RRTMG radiation),  if using this option set PERT_RADTEND=.F."

 ``*``  **SPPT** uses 5 different patterns of varying time/length scales that are added together before being passed to physics